mmiah00/Jungle-Escape/README.md

 1/14/2019
 Vivien: I completed SecondPuzzle (FifteenPuzzle)!
 I had the skeleton from yesterday but I had to go back and fix the exceptions and missing code.
 SecondPuzzle works as is, but depending on how difficult to play the other parts of the game are, I might go back and make SecondPuzzle easier (less scrambled) or make a restart method.
 For tomorrow, I need to incorporate SecondPuzzle into JungleEscape and work on scene3.
 A couple problems I am noticing are that the grids (for both 2048 and 15 Puzzle) sometimes flash and the individual games have diffficulty exiting private move.
+Maisha: I tweaked bit of the dialogue in Scene 1 and 2.
+I started trying to fix my version of FifteenPuzzle but Vivien fixed hers before I could finish mine so we decided to use that.
+In class we started thinking about how the rest of our game is going to flow as well as how to incorporate Frogger.

 1/16/2019
 Vivien: We spent class talking about how we could design and code Frogger.
 Our main concern/focus is detecting a car based on the the player's move and whether the player will die because of going into that car.
 For the moment, we're using a 2d string array.
 Because we're still in the beginning and deciding which way is best to code the class, we made seperate version (that are similar).
 I completed the methods needed for the constructor in Frogger and am working on moving the player around.

+1/17/2019
+Maisha: I started fixing the UML Diagrams because we had a lot to add and delete especially because we changed the way our games worked based on the terminal.
+I had to retype it because there were a lot of changes since the first version.
+For example, we were planning to make scene1, scene2, and scene3 methods in JungleEscape but instead decided to make it its own class.
+We started thinking about how to write Frogger and started drawing sketches of the basic game and mapping out the different functions, but have not reached a conclusion yet.